Early life and career of Kamala Harris: Non-violent crimes

 In the summer of 2005, Harris created an environmental crimes unit.
 Also in 2005, the National Black Prosecutors Association awarded Harris the Thurgood Marshall Award.

 In 2007, Harris and city attorney Dennis Herrera investigated San Francisco supervisor Ed Jew for violating residency requirements necessary to hold his supervisor position; Harris charged Jew with nine felonies, alleging that he had lied under oath and falsified documents to make it appear he resided in a Sunset District home, necessary so he could run for supervisor in the 4th district.
 Jew pleaded guilty in October 2008 to unrelated federal corruption charges (mail fraud, soliciting a bribe, and extortion) and pleaded guilty the following month in state court to a charge of perjury for lying about his address on nomination forms, as part of a plea agreement in which the other state charges were dropped and Jew agreed to never again hold elected office in California.
 Harris described the case as "about protecting the integrity of our political process, which is part of the core of our democracy".
 For his federal offenses, Jew was sentenced to 64 months in federal prison and a $10,000 fine; for the state perjury conviction, Jew was sentenced to one year in county jail, three years' probation, and about $2,000 in fines.

-Under Harris, the D.A.'s office obtained more than 1,900 convictions for marijuana offenses, including persons simultaneously convicted of marijuana offenses and more serious crimes.
-The rate at which Harris's office prosecuted marijuana crimes was higher than the rate under Hallinan, but the number of defendants sentenced to state prison for such offenses was substantially lower.
+Under Harris, the D.A.'s office obtained more than 1,900 felony and misdemeanor convictions for marijuana offenses, including persons simultaneously convicted of marijuana offenses and more serious crimes.
+The rate at which Harris's office prosecuted marijuana crimes was higher than the rate under Hallinan, but the total number of arrests made was significantly lower, and the number of defendants sentenced to state prison for such offenses was substantially lower.
 Prosecutions for low-level marijuana offenses were rare under Harris, and her office had a policy of not pursuing jail time for marijuana possession offenses.
 Harris's successor as D.A., George Gascón, expunged all San Francisco marijuana offenses going back to 1975.

 Harris has expressed support for San Francisco's sanctuary city policy of not inquiring about immigration status in the process of a criminal investigation.